 In accordance with 23 C.F.R. § 635.309(j), the CA Agency must incorporate the environmental commitments into the PS&E exactly as approved in the project NEPA approval.
 The environmental commitments include project-specific mitigation measures, any required permits, and any required species handling guidelines.
 The CA Agency must adhere to and cannot change the approved environmental commitments without prior written consent from ADOT Environmental Planning.
-The CA Agency must ensure that the environmental commitments assigned to the CA Agency and contractor are successfully implemented and documented in the project file.
+In accordance with 23 C.F.R. § 771.109(b)(1), the CA Agency must ensure that the environmental commitments assigned to the CA Agency and contractor are successfully implemented and documented in the project file in accordance with the CA Agency's procedures for implementation and recording of environmental commitments.